What 82% of Leaders Get Wrong

 If individuals have given little thought to becoming a manager, it is very likely they have given little thought to what it means to be a leader.
 These managers performed well enough as a first-level manager to follow the natural progression to move into a mid-level leader role.
 The problem is they arrive with little or no idea of what it takes to succeed at that next level.
 In a mid-level leader role, just achieving performance goals is not sufficient to be effective.
 The real challenge is how to lead people to perform in a way that increases their ability to do it themselves.

-Performance with Fulfillment
+Performance with Fulfilment

 There are many things a leader can do to drive high performance—in the short term.
-To achieve sustainable high performance over time, employees must find a sense of purpose and meaning in their performance and believe they are contributing value to both themselves and the organization.
+To achieve sustainable high performance over time, employees must find a sense of purpose and meaning in their performance and believe they are contributing value to both themselves and the organisation.
 We call this performance with fulfillment.

-The 5 Essential Leadership Practices
+The 5 Essential Leadership Practises

 1. Direction—Where are we going?

 Vision is what the company aspires to be.
 It may be described as vision, mission, purpose, etc. Vision tends to be very stable.
-Once an organization has defined who it is and where it wants to go, it tends to keep that big picture intact.
+Once an organisation has defined who it is and where it wants to go, it tends to keep that big picture intact.

 Strategy is the blueprint, or broad plan, for achieving the company’s vision.
 If the vision reflects what the company strives to be, the strategy reflects how the company is going to get there.
 The strategy must shift as environmental drivers change, so it tends to be very flexible.